-You’ll find multiple components when you first unpack an iPad, including the device itself, power adapter, user manual, and charging cable, but a keyboard isn’t one of them.
-The iPad’s functionality has grown since its initial inception in 2010, yet many people still find Apple’s tablet incomplete without a good, physical QWERTY iPad keyboard.
+You’ll find some basic components when you first unpack an iPad, including the power adapter, user manual, and charging cable, but a keyboard isn’t among them.
+While the iPad’s functionality has expanded since its initial inception in 2010, many people consider Apple’s tablet incomplete without a physical QWERTY keyboard.
 Thankfully, there are tons of great keyboards designed to connect to your iPad via Bluetooth for increased mobile productivity.

-We admit that finding the perfect keyboard can be exhausting, given the fact that most third-party keyboards are poorly designed or overly expensive, but there are some quality options if you know where to look.
-We’ve picked our top three options for each model, so here are our nominations for the iPad Keyboard Hall of Fame (if there is such a thing).
+Finding the perfect keyboard can be exhausting, given that some third-party keyboards are poorly designed or overly expensive, but there are some quality options if you know where to look.
+We picked out several favorite options for each model to help you determine which may be the best for your situation.

 Best keyboards for the iPad Mini 5

 The first thing you notice about any iPad keyboard case is its appearance, and this lightweight design is made to complement the elegant sophisticated style of the iPad mini while still offering durable protection.
 The keyboard layout has larger keys for more comfortable typing and connects wirelessly via Bluetooth.
 Built-in hinges allow the device to be tilted up to 130 degrees for comfortable viewing.
 The keyboard cover features the auto sleep/wake function, which is activated by opening and closing the lid.
 One hour of charging yields some 50 hours of uninterrupted use.